Everything You Need to Know About Mercury in Water: Health Risks, Testing, and Solutions

 Symptoms may include tremors, memory loss, numbness, vision changes, and developmental delays in children.

-Minamata disease is caused by severe mercury poisoning from consuming contaminated fish or contaminated water.
+Severe mercury poisoning causes Minamata disease from consuming contaminated fish or contaminated water.

 Use filters with activated carbon and ion exchange or reverse osmosis systems.
 Berkey filters are an effective option.